-BYOD-specific threat: Like Threat Event 2, personal devices may not have the benefit of an always-on device-wide VPN.
+BYOD-specific threat: Like threat event 2, personal devices may not have the benefit of an always-on device-wide VPN.
 This leaves application communications at the discretion of the developer.

-723 Is Great Seneca Accounting's data protected from brute-force PIN attacks?
+Is Great Seneca Accounting's data protected from brute-force PIN attacks?

-- A malicious actor may be able to obtain a user's device unlock code by direct observation, side-channel - attacks, or brute-force attacks.
-Both the first and second can be attempted with at least proximity to the - device; only the third technique requires physical access.
-However, applications with access to any - peripherals that detect sound or motion (microphone, gyroscope, or accelerometer) can attempt side- - channel attacks that infer the unlock code by detecting taps and swipes to the screen.
-Once the device - unlock code has been obtained, a malicious actor with physical access to the device will gain immediate - access to any data or functionality not already protected by additional access control mechanisms. - Additionally, if the user employs the device unlock code as a credential to any other systems, the - 732 malicious actor may further gain unauthorized access to those systems.
+A malicious actor may be able to obtain a user's device unlock code by direct observation, side-channel attacks, or brute-force attacks.
+Both the first and second can be attempted with at least proximity to the device; only the third technique requires physical access.
+However, applications with access to any peripherals that detect sound or motion (microphone, gyroscope, or accelerometer) can attempt side-channel attacks that infer the unlock code by detecting taps and swipes to the screen.
+Once the device unlock code has been obtained, a malicious actor with physical access to the device will gain immediate access to any data or functionality not already protected by additional access control mechanisms.
+Additionally, if the user employs the device unlock code as a credential to any other systems, the malicious actor may further gain unauthorized access to those systems.

-- 734 Overall likelihood: moderate - 735 Justification: Unlike shoulder-surfing to observe a user's passcode, brute-force attacks are not as - 736 common or successful due to the built-in deterrent mechanisms.
-These mechanisms include exponential - back-off/lockout period and device wipes after a certain number of failed unlock attempts. - 738 Level of impact: very high - 739 Justification: If a malicious actor can successfully unlock a device without the user's permission, they - could have full control over the user's corporate account and thus gain unauthorized access to corporatedata. - 742 BYOD-specific threat: Because BYODs are prone to travel (e.g., vacations, restaurants, and other - nonwork locations), the risk that the device's passcode is obtained increases due to the heightened - 744 exposure to threats in different environments.
+Justification: Unlike shoulder-surfing to observe a user's passcode, brute-force attacks are not as common or successful due to the built-in deterrent mechanisms.
+These mechanisms include exponential back-off/lockout period and device wipes after a certain number of failed unlock attempts.

+Level of impact: very high

+Justification: If a malicious actor can successfully unlock a device without the user's permission, they could have full control over the user's corporate account and, thus, gain unauthorized access to corporate data.

+BYOD-specific threat: Because BYODs are prone to travel (e.g., vacations, restaurants, and other nonwork locations), the risk that the device's passcode is obtained increases due to the heightened exposure to threats in different environments.

-746 Can Great Seneca Accounting protect its data from weak password practices?
+Can Great Seneca Accounting protect its data from poor application development practices?

-- 747 If a malicious actor gains unauthorized access to a mobile device, they also have access to the data and - 748 applications on that mobile device.
-The mobile device may contain an organization's in-house - 749 applications that a malicious actor can subsequently use to gain access to sensitive data or backend - 750 services.
-This could result from weaknesses or vulnerabilities present in the authentication or credential - 751 storage mechanisms implemented within an in-house application.
+If a malicious actor gains unauthorized access to a mobile device, they also have access to the data and applications on that mobile device.
+The mobile device may contain an organization's in-house applications that a malicious actor can subsequently use to gain access to sensitive data or backend services.
+This could result from weaknesses or vulnerabilities present in the authentication or credential storage mechanisms implemented within an in-house application.

-- 753 Overall likelihood: moderate - 754 Justification: Often applications include hardcoded credentials for the default password of the admin - account.
+Justification: Often applications include hardcoded credentials for the default password of the admin account.
 Default passwords are readily available online.
-The user might not change these passwords to - allow access and eliminate the need to remember a password. - 757 Level of impact: high - Justification: Successful extraction of the credentials allows an attacker to gain unauthorized access toenterprise data. - BYOD-specific threat: The risk of hardcoded credentials residing in an application on the device is the same for any mobile device deployment scenario.
+The user might not change these passwords to allow access and eliminate the need to remember a password.

+Justification: Successful extraction of the credentials allows an attacker to gain unauthorized access to enterprise data.

+BYOD-specific threat: The risk of hardcoded credentials residing in an application on the device is the same for any mobile device deployment scenario.

-763 Can unmanaged devices connect to Great Seneca Accounting?
+Can unmanaged devices connect to Great Seneca Accounting?

-- An employee who accesses enterprise resources from an unmanaged mobile device may expose the - respective to vulnerabilities that may compromise enterprise data.
-Unmanaged devices do not benefit - from any security mechanisms deployed by the organization such as mobile threat defense, mobile - threat intelligence, application vetting services, and mobile security policies.
-These unmanaged devices - 768 limit an organization's visibility into the state of a mobile device, including if a malicious actor - compromises the device.
-Therefore, users who violate security policies to gain unauthorized access to - enterprise resources from such devices risk providing malicious actors with access to sensitive - 771 organizational data, services, and systems.
+An employee who accesses enterprise resources from an unmanaged mobile device may expose the enterprise to vulnerabilities that may compromise enterprise data.
+Unmanaged devices do not benefit from any security mechanisms deployed by the organization such as mobile threat defense, mobile threat intelligence, application vetting services, and mobile security policies.
+These unmanaged devices limit an organization's visibility into the state of a mobile device, including if a malicious actor compromises the device.
+Therefore, users who violate security policies to gain unauthorized access to enterprise resources from such devices risk providing malicious actors with access to sensitive organizational data, services, and systems.